Categories

 Let’s think again about the situation with the disciples that Jesus sends out.
 If they were to go from one house to the next, how easy would it be for them to talk to all of the people in that town?
 It wouldn’t be easy!
 Why?
 Because they don’t know all of those people.

 But what if the disciples stay there in the one house and speak about the Kingdom of God, healing the sick as they do to help the people and confirm the message of the Kingdom?
 If they do this and the people in that house then tell others what they had heard while the disciples were there, how much greater would the effect of their work be?
+There will be a multiplying effect.
+Now, the workers are not only the disciples that Jesus sent out, but also the people that are telling their neighbors in each of the towns.

 I believe, therefore, that the lesson for us is that we must also pray for workers to be sent out into the harvest fields.
 As we look around us for new disciples, sharing the Gospel with others, we must remember that Jesus is calling us to not only find new believers, but to find new workers.